MitchMedeiros/walk-forward-optimization-app/README.md

 ```

 Run the `make` command to compile the TA-Lib files.\
-Now run `sudo make install`, which will copy the compiled files into */usr/include/ta-lib*.
+Run `sudo make install`, which will copy the compiled files into /usr/include/ta-lib.

 You should now be able to install vectorbt and all dependencies without any issues